AI-SDC/ACRO/CONTRIBUTING.md

 Contributions to this repository are very welcome.
 If you are interested in contributing, feel free to contact us or create an issue in the [issue tracking system](https://github.com/AI-SDC/ACRO/issues).
 Alternatively, you may [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the project and submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 All contributions must be made under the same license as the rest of the project: [MIT License](../blob/main/LICENSE).
 New code should be accompanied with appropriate unit tests and documentation; a brief description of the changes made should be added to the top of `CHANGELOG.md`.
 If this is your first contribution to the repository, please also add your details to `CITATION.cff`.
 If you are introducing new imports, then these must also be added to `requirements.txt` (in root and docs folders) and `setup.py`.
 After creating a pull request, the continuous integration tools will automatically run the unit tests, apply the pre-commit checks listed below, and build and deploy the Sphinx documentation (when merged into the main branch.)

+## Pull Request Standards

+All pull requests must meet the following requirements before being accepted:

+- **Pylint scores 10/10**
+- **All code passes the ruff formatting styles**
+- **Codecov reports at least 99% statement coverage**
+- **Tests do more than just make sure the lines run, they actually check for desired effects**

 ## Development

 Clone the repository and install the dependencies (within a virtual environment):